faheemgurkani/driver-assistance-system-using-RT-DETR/backend/docs/TRANSFER_LEARNING.md

 ## Overview

 Transfer learning fine-tunes a pretrained RT-DETR model (trained on COCO) on the D2-City dataset without modifying the model architecture.
-All runs use the **ResNet-101-VD COCO checkpoint (`rtdetr_r101vd_6x_coco.pth`)**; lighter backbones are only kept for historical reference.
+All production runs use the **ResNet-101-VD COCO checkpoint (`rtdetr_r101vd_6x_coco.pth`)** as the backbone.

 ## Architecture Preservation